 Tucson Mountain District – West

-It’s a great idea to take a Bajada Loop Drive (West) at Tucson Mountain District.
+It’s a great idea to take a Bajada Loop Drive (West) at Tucson Mountain District in Saguaro National Park.
 It’s 6-mile unpaved driving, which takes you through some of the densest forests of cacti.
 The views are spectacular.
 There is a lot of stops where you can take a photo of the cactus.
-There are picnic areas, viewpoints, and trailheads on this loop so that you can choose something interests you.
+There are picnic areas, viewpoints, and trailheads on this loop so that you can choose something that interests you.
 But if you are going on monsoon season from July to August, check the weather condition before you go because the road might be closed if flooding.
-This gravel road is also open for mountain biking, so its a great idea to take a bike for your adventure, if you like biking.
+This gravel road is also open for mountain biking, so it’s a great idea to take a bike for your adventure if you like biking.
 Trailers longer than 35 feet or any vehicle wider than 8 feet are not permitted on the Bajada Loop Drive.

 Trails in Tucson Mountain District – West